My full CV is available here.

 I then moved to Harvard University, where I completed my PhD general exams and wrote my dissertation: From the Ballot to the Blackboard, a study of the impact of politics on education spending, which won the Senator Charles A. Sumner Dissertation Prize.
 The dissertation was the basis for my 2010 book of the same title, available at Cambridge University Press, and winner of the 2011 William Riker prize for best book awarded by the Political Economy section of the American Political Science Association.

 From 2006 to 2013 I taught Political Science at the University of Minnesota.
 In July 2013 I joined the University of Oxford as Professor in Comparative Democratic Institutions at Nuffield College.
+I was elected Fellow of the British Academy in 2018.

 I have also worked as an academic consultant to HM Treasury in the UK and for the Leitch Review of Skills, which advised the UK government on long-term education policy.
 Since that time I have written several policy pieces for European audiences.
 These works are available on my policy page.